-My new novel, published 12th April 2018 by The Dome Press
+My latest novel, published 2018 by The Dome Press

 ‘Half a World Away is a stunning book: tender, chilling, original and uplifting.
 The changing face of East Berlin is depicted in cinematic detail, while Sue Haasler draws you so close to the central characters of Alex, Nicky and Detlef you can feel their heartbeats through the page.
 A powerful story quite unlike anything I’ve read before.
 I loved it.’ – Miranda Dickinson

 ‘A hymn to optimism and open-heartedness’ – Su Bristow